About the programme

 - Motivation letter (600 words max. - in English)

-- Certified true copies of previous degrees (a bachelor's being the minimum requirement) with the Diploma Supplement if available and the official English translation
+- Certified true copies of previous degrees (a bachelor's degree being the minimum requirement) with the Diploma Supplement if available and the official English translation

 - Official transcripts and mark sheets in English (or official English translations from the candidate's native language) from all higher education institutions attended

 - Evidence of language proficiency, in accordance with the chosen pathway